-- The introduction of new products or new versions of products as described above under Software Products and Services. - The changes made in our sales, marketing and engineering activities as described above under Solutions Perspective and Trends. - Our focus on leveraging the changes to our sales and marketing activities described above toward new customers who may not have previously used our products.
+- ) The introduction of new products or new versions of products as described above under Software Products and Services. - ) The changes made in our sales, marketing and engineering activities as described above under Solutions Perspective and Trends. - Our focus on leveraging the changes to our sales and marketing activities described above toward new customers who may not have previously used our products.
 While sales to existing customers often consist primarily of new modules added to existing software licenses, new customers present the potential for higher license sales since they typically need to purchase a license to our core products in addition to licenses for additional modules.

-M&S revenue increased 9.9% primarily as a result of:
+M&S revenue increased 9.7% primarily as a result of:

-- Increased licenses sales since a majority of license sales, particularly those related to EFT, are accompanied by an M&S contract. - Sustaining high renewal rates of M&S contracts by customers who initially purchased these services in earlier periods.
+- Increased licenses sales since a majority of license sales are accompanied by an M&S contract.
+The percentage increase in M&S revenue typically lags behind the related percentage increase in license revenue because license sales are recognized as revenue in full in the period the license is delivered while the related M&S revenue is recognized in future periods as those services are delivered. - Sustaining high renewal rates of M&S contracts by customers who initially purchased these services in earlier periods.
 We believe these renewals result from our programs designed to provide high-quality and responsive M&S services to our customers.

-License revenue increased as a percent of our total revenue from 36.2% in the 2014 six months to 38.9% in the 2015 six months.
+License revenue increased as a percent of our total revenue from 36.0% in the 2014 nine months to 38.4% in the 2015 nine months.
 As part of growing revenue in total, we are focused on increasing license revenue both in terms of absolute dollars and as a percent of total revenue.

-When we sell our licensed products, we also typically create a recurring revenue stream from M&S since almost all purchasers of our licensed products, particularly EFT, also purchase an M&S contract.
+When we sell our licensed products, we also typically create a recurring revenue stream from M&S since almost all purchasers of our licensed products also purchase an M&S contract.
 In general and depending upon the level of M&S a customer purchases, this recurring revenue stream is 20% to 30% per year of the price of the underlying software license to which the M&S relates.

 Our M&S contracts are typically for one year, with some customers buying two or three year contracts.
 The customer pays us the M&S fee for the entire term of the agreement at the time the contract begins.
 We recognize that amount as revenue ratably in future periods over the term of the contract.

-We typically experience a high renewal rate for M&S services so long as a customer continues using the licensed product they purchased from us.
+We typically experience a high renewal rate for M&S services for our enterprise products so long as a customer continues using the licensed product they purchased from us.
 As a result, growing license revenue not only contributes to increasing revenue growth at the time the license is sold but also provides a foundation for future recurring revenue as the purchasers of our licensed products continually renew M&S agreements to support their ongoing product support needs.
-This pattern of activity can create a cumulative effect for M&S renewals as a result of the cumulative number of licensed software licenses we sell in a single year.
-We expect this cumulative effect to continue to increase software license revenue in future periods.
+This pattern of activity can create a cumulative effect for M&S renewals as a result of the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
+We expect this cumulative effect to continue to grow if we continue to increase enterprise software license revenue in future periods.